hellmake/CAST-Imaging-Workshop/content/_index.md

 This workshop will not cover the production of CAST Imaging dashboard involving the reverse-engineering of the application source code.
 {{% /notice %}}

+### Target Audience

+Executing this workshop to completion does not require any specific skills.
+The insights provided by CAST Imaging are targeted towards software architects, therefore some of the concepts will be more meaningful to those with some programming experience.

 ## Workshop Agenda

 1. How CAST Imaging works